CookiePLMonster/CookiePLMonster.github.io/_posts/2021-10-09-console-codes-pack-2.md

 ## Adjustable units
 #### Applies to: Gran Turismo 3, Gran Turismo Concept, Gran Turismo 4 Prologue, Gran Turismo 4 First Preview (partially)
 We had to wait until Gran Turismo 4 to have a proper measurement units selection menu in the game.
-Before that units were locked to the specific game version, most notably locking NTSC-U versions of games to use imperial units.
+Before that units were locked to the specific game version, most notably locking NTSC-U versions of the games to use imperial units.
 While in Gran Turismo 1 and 2 units were fully hardcoded, turns out Gran Turismo 3 and later include code handling multiple speed, power, and torque units, although they are predetermined by the user's choice of language.